 - Using contact lenses for a long time.

 - Having refractive eye surgery, such as LASIK.

 - Taking certain medicines, such as:

 Beta-blockers, for heart problems or high blood pressure

 Mild dry eye symptoms may be treated with over-the-counter medications such as atrificial tears, gels and ointments.
 Artificial tears are eye drops that are like your own tears.
 You can use artificial tears as often as you need to, and can buy them without a prescription.
 There are many brands on the market so try a few until you find a brand that works best for you.

 If you use artificial tears more than six times a day or are allergic to preservatives, you should use preservative-free tears.
 If artificial tears with preservatives are used frequently, these chemicals may start to irritate your eyes.

 Depending on your specific condition, Dr. Victor may suggest blocking the tear ducts.
 This makes your natural tears stay in your eyes longer.
-Tiny silicone or gel plugs (called punctal plugs) are inserted in the tear ducts at the inner corners of the eye to keep tears from draining from the eye.
+Tiny silicone or gel plugs (called punctal plugs) are inserted in the tear ducts at the inner corners of the eye to keep tears on the eyes longer.
+Punctal occulsion is a simple in office procedure to provide longer contact time with a patient's own tears.
 In severe cases, surgical closure of the drainage ducts by thermal punctal cautery may be recommended to close the tear ducts permanently.